Voorhees High School: Athletics

 Voorhees High School Vikings compete in the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties in west central New Jersey.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 761 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in Division 2A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
 The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The district approved a plan in 2010 for construction of an $850,000 artificial turf field to be mainly be used for football.
 Voorhees' football team was unable to use its grass field between 2008 and 2009 when glass shards and other debris was found in the turf.

-The wrestling team won the Central Jersey Group II state sectional championship in 1981–1983, 1995, 1996 and 1998; the Central Jersey Group III title in 1983, 1985-1989 and 1991; the North Jersey II Group II title in 2004 and 2013; and the North Jersey II Group III title in 2015 and 2018.
+The boys' wrestling team won the Central Jersey Group II state sectional championship in 1981–1983, 1995, 1996 and 1998; the Central Jersey Group III title in 1983, 1985-1989 and 1991; the North Jersey II Group II title in 2004 and 2013; and the North Jersey II Group III title in 2015 and 2018.
 The team won the state Group II title in 1982 and 1995, and the Group III title in 1985 and 1987.
 The program's 15 sectional titles are the seventh-most of any public high school in the state.
 The team won the program's fourth state title and finished the season with an 18-1 record after winning the Group II championship 40-21 against Buena Regional High School.

 The boys' cross country team won the Group II state championship in 1981-1983, 2015 and 2016.
 The team won the 2015 Group II state championship, the team's first state title since 1983.